2022 Plant Talk 6: Temperate Wild Food Plants

 The Cherokees of the 19th century are listed as having around 800 plants in their repertoire (Mooney, 1992).
 This from a pool of about 2,400 species of plants to work with represents about a third of the total flora!
 William Banks (1953) used this list as a spring board to study Cherokee plant use more in depth.
 Banks occasionally reports radically different uses of certain plants even within the same Eastern band of the Cherokee community.
 A newer edition of the work of Banks is available as well (Banks, 2004).

 Mary Ulmer Chilotskey, Goingback Chilotskey and Samuel Beck provided a great service by taking the recipes of Cherokee elders and writing them down.
 Swamp potato, Passion flower (Passiflora incarnata), Sochani (Rudbeckia laciniata) and Wanegidun (Ligusticum canadense) are all items not included from other sources.
 The potential sustainability of any type of large scale harvest of what i call Angelico or Appalachian Osha (Ligusticum canadense) locally is doubtful to me from what i have observed of its uncommon distribution around the woods of Western North Carolina.
 It is a perennial however and possibly the occasional harvest of just leaves and keeping the roots in place may be one method of conservation.
 Also at the USDA plant site its distribution is listed as rather broad.
-Sumacade made from the fruit Rhus glabra and Rhus typhina is another novel item mentioned.
+Sumacade made from the fruits of Rhus glabra and Rhus typhina is another item mentioned.
 It is important not to confuse the Poison Sumac (Toxicodendron vernix) with the edible ones.
 Poison Sumac has white fruits, different shaped leaves and tends to grow by water.
-Several other species have been used in the western U.S. and the Mediterranean.
+Several other species in the Rhus genus have been used in the western U.S. and the Mediterranean for food.
 The edible ones all have red fruits.
 There is a plant called False Poison Sumac (Rhus michauxii) which is endangered and apparently makes red fruits from a quick Google image search but i don't know of its toxicity (Barden & Matthews, 2004).

 Paul Hamel (1975) published a synthesized compilation of plants used by the Cherokee with assistance from Mary Chilotskey.
 The authors cover 511 plants in total of which 86 wild plants are said to have edible uses.
 The authors used various sources to compile their list.
 The previously mentioned studies of Banks and Core (1967) were used as well as writings by Timberlake (2007) and Mooney (1992).